 For three days now, we’ve been driving along the Panj river – which forms most of the border between Tajikistan and Afghanistan – along the magnificent Wakhan Corridor.
 Once part of the Silk Road, the Corridor became a narrow strip of Afghan territory separating Tajikistan from Pakistan as the result of political wrangling and the redrawing of maps by the Russian and British empires.
 The often misunderstood term “The Great Game” – made popular in Rudyard Kipling’s novel “Kim” – denotes this confrontation.
 And that’s the real surprise about the Pamirs: its rich and uncurated history remains very much alive wherever you go.
 People worship in ancient shrines, farmers till the land as did generations before them, and even the Kakhkaha fortress continues to serve its original purpose – Tajik border guards have set up an observation post there.

-Holy shrines dot the entire Wakhan valley – spend enough time here and you’ll just stumble upon them – typically decorated with horns of ibex and Marco Polo sheep – pre-Islamic symbols adopted from Aryan and Zoroastrian traditions that signify purity.
-The one in Langar, Mazor-i Shoh Qambar-i Oftob, is stunning.
-The old, friendly caretaker shows us elegant calligraphy carved into the wooden doors.
-His duties, he tells us, have been passed on from father to son.
+Holy shrines dot the entire Wakhan valley – spend enough time here and you’ll just stumble upon them.
+The one in Langar, Mazor-i Shoh Qambar-i Oftob, was stunning.
+The old, friendly caretaker showed us elegant calligraphy carved into the wooden doors, while the horns of ibex and Marco Polo sheep decorating the shrines are pre-Islamic symbols adopted from Aryan and Zoroastrian traditions that signify purity.
+His duties, he told us, had been passed on from father to son.
 Dedicated to Qambar-i Oftob – who introduced the Ismaili branch of Islam to the Pamirs – in this shrine Quranic verses, Persian sayings and ibex horns co-exist comfortably.
-“Our religion is not so institutionalised,” Sharaf explains.
+“Our religion is not so institutionalised,” Sharaf explained.
 “We don’t have mosques.
 We have community houses where men and women mix, and when our Afghan neighbours visit they are surprised the women here wear trousers and don’t cover themselves.”

-At some points the Panj becomes so narrow you could spit across it – if you’ve had practice.
-“At night locals often barter goods,” Sharaf tells us with a grin.
+At some points the Panj became so narrow you could spit across it – if you’ve had practice.
+“At night locals often barter goods,” Sharaf told us with a grin.
 “They’ll throw a bottle of vodka across the river in exchange for some opium.”
 Luckily there’s a more legitimate way of trading at the Saturday cross-border bazaar in the town of Ishkashim, but when we passed, it was closed.
 The Taliban briefly seized nearby Zebak district during their so-called Spring Offensive in May this year, and the Afghan authorities have kept the bazaar shut since.
-At the moment, only the weekly border market in Khorog, on Tajik territory, remains open for business.
+Only the weekly border market in Khorog, on Tajik territory, remained open for business.

 Travellers are offered apples and walnuts on the way and random people may invite you in for a meal